MorphiaOrg/morphia/docs/reference/content/guides/querying.md

 # Querying

-Using the Java driver directly involves [creating](http://mongodb.github.io/mongo-java-driver/3.0/driver/reference/crud/#crud) a lot of
-`Document` instances to capture a query.
-Morphia, on the other hand, offers a fluent API with which to build up a query and attempts to provide as much type safety and validation as possible.
+Morphia offers a fluent API with which to build up a query and map the results back to instances of your entity classes.
+It attempts to provide as much type safety and validation as possible.
 To this end, Morphia offers the `Query<T>` class which can be parameterized to the type of your entity.

 ## Creating a Query